Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 \section{Period evolution of pulsars witnessing supernova fallback}

 An alternative scenario that could explain the existence of strongly magnetized and slowly rotating pulsars involves the interaction between a newly born highly magnetic neutron star and fallback material from the supernova explosion.
-In the following for simplicity, we assume that the star's magnetic field is crust-dominated and decays in time according to eq. \eqref{eq:B_decay}.
+In the following for simplicity, we assume that the star's magnetic axis is aligned with the rotation axis and that the magnetic field is crust-dominated and decays in time according to eq. \eqref{eq:B_decay}.
 In the early stages after the supernova explosion, the proto-neutron star emits a powerful neutrino wind which exerts a pressure on the outer envelope of the progenitor star.
 The duration of this wind is believed to be of the order of $\sim \unit[10]{s}$ after core bounce, which corresponds to the neutrino-cooling timescale for a newborn neutron star \citep{Ugliano2012, Ertl2016}.
 On this timescale, the magnetosphere of the neutron star reaches an equilibrium configuration in the region swept by the neutrino wind.
 After the subsiding of this neutrino-driven wind, the gas in the inner envelopes of the exploding star decelerates due to the gravitational pull of the neutron star and collapses back.
 This leads to the onset of fallback accretion.
-According to simulations \citep{Ugliano2012, Ertl2016, Janka2021}, the total fallback mass can reach values up to $M_{\rm fb} \lesssim 0.1 M_{\odot}$, while the fallback mass rate can reach values of around $\sim \unit[10^{27-31}]{g \, s^{-1}}$ in the first $\sim \unit[10-100]{s}$ after bounce, afterwards decreasing according to a power law $\sim t^{-5/3}$, which is compatible with theoretical predictions for a spherical supernova fallback \citep{Michel1988, Chevalier1989}.
+According to simulations \citep{Ugliano2012, Ertl2016, Janka2021}, the total fallback mass can reach values up to $M_{\rm fb} \lesssim 0.1 M_{\odot}$, while the fallback mass rate can reach values of around $\sim \unit[10^{27-31}]{g \, s^{-1}}$ in the first $\sim \unit[10-100]{s}$ after bounce, afterwards decreasing according to a power law $\sim t^{-5/3}$, which is compatible with theoretical predictions for spherical supernova fallback \citep{Michel1988, Chevalier1989}.
 However, if part of the fallback matter possesses sufficient angular momentum, it will circularize to form an accretion disk.
 Hereafter, we will study in detail the case where a disk forms successfully and interacts with the central neutron star.
+We assume that the accretion disk's rotation is prograde with respect to the spin of the neutron star and consider, for simplicity, a magnetic dipole moment aligned with the neutron star rotation axis.
+We note that in order to observe pulsed radio emission from sources of this kind, a misalignment between the magnetic axis and the spin axis is, in principle, required.
+We do not study the impact of this effect in our calculations but point out that for small misalignment angles the evolutionary scenario should not differ substantially from the one studied in this work.
 At the end of this section, we briefly discuss the case where the conditions to form a disk are not met and fallback is expected to proceed almost spherically.